Quick Read

 2. Apply via SOLAR at least 2 months before your course start date.
 IHL applicants receive an IPA within 2 weeks (Indian students need a multiple-entry visa, which adds processing time).
 PEI applicants should allow up to 4 weeks.
 Applying late puts your intake at risk with no recovery option.

-3. Arrange Rs.3,66,500 (S$5,000) as accessible liquid cash before departure.
-This security deposit is mandatory for Indian nationals.
-It is refundable at the end of your studies, but it cannot come from your education loan.
-Start planning this amount separately from your tuition and living cost budget.
+3. If your IPA letter states a security deposit, arrange Rs.3,73,450 (S$5,000) as accessible liquid cash before departure: This deposit applies to citizens of India, Bangladesh, Myanmar, and China where ICA requires it.
+It is refundable at the end of your studies, but it typically cannot come from your education loan.
+Start planning this amount separately from your tuition and living cost budget if it applies to you.

 Verified by: LeapScholar's Singapore counseling team, with hands-on experience guiding Indian students through the SOLAR application process, ICA documentation requirements, and pre-departure financial planning.